HL7NZ/hpi/input/pagecontent/addPractitioner.md

 ---

 * **Add Practitioner educational qualification rules**
-  * An educational qualification add request must not contain an Id
+  * An educational qualification add request must not contain an id (this will be generated by the HPI and should be stored by the local system for later use)
-  * An educational qualification add request must include
+  * An educational qualification add request must include:
     * fullname,
     * year,
     * institution,
     * city,
     * country
-  * An educational qualification can only include these characters **TBC**

 * _Add Practitioner educational qualification errors_
   * _Educational qualification fullname is a required field_